FIRST-4030/FRC-2015/docs/design.md

 - [x] DriveBase
   - Controls the swerve drive.
   - Should be able to switch between accepting `(speedX, speedY, turnSpeed)` and `(distanceX, distanceY, turnDistance)`, so as to allow for precise autonomous control as well as speed-based general control.
+- [ ] ToggleSwitches
+  - Retrieves input from the various on/off input switches on the robot.

 Commands: